 OS maps: Outdoor leisure 45, Landranger 163

 Cross the stile, go down a few steps to emerge on a lane.
 Follow the lane ahead for approx 15m and take the path on the right up a slope towards a fence.
 The path turns right through a property, with a house on your right.
 Follow the path ahead to meet a stile.
 Cross the stile and follow the path between two fences.
 Usually there are alpacas in the fields on your left.
-Cross another stile to meet a muddy track.
+Cross another stile.
 D Walk around to your right and ignore the path to the right.
 Continue straight on and enter a field.
 Bear right uphill through a gap into the trees by a wooden marker post; follow the path to a stile.
 Cross and continue past a pond on the right, up to a marker post.
 Turn left, go through a field gate/stile to meet a marker post.
 Turn right and follow the path alongside the field boundary to a stile.
 Cross and join the track.
 E

 Turn right and follow the track to a field gate.
 Go through and go uphill to reach the field gate you passed through earlier B. Go through, bear left and follow the track for approx 60m before bearing left to follow a path through the kissing gate (Winchcombe Way).
 Follow the path downhill to another kissing gate.
 The views open up and Winchcombe can be seen nestling in the valley.
 The path soon forks; take the left hand path down to the left of two kissing gates ahead.